sveinbjornt/hear/README.md

 ### macOS speech recognition via the command line

 **hear** is a command line interface for the built-in speech recognition capabilities in macOS.
-This makes it possible to transcribe spoken texxt and return it as plain text.
+This makes it possible to transcribe spoken audio input.

 Apple's macOS has long shipped with the `say` tool, a command line interface for the operating system's venerable speech synthesis capabilities.
 As of 10.15 "Catalina", it also ships with highly capable speech recognition for a variety of languages.
-This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. **hear** supports speech recognition of both microphone audio and audio files in a variety of formats.
+This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. **hear** supports speech recognition and transcription of both microphone input and audio files in a variety of formats.

+See the [man page](https://sveinbjorn.org/files/manpages/hear.1.html) for further details.

 ## Download